 Action: The additional funding received in FY2014 has taken some pressure off of GMD's observing system infrastructure, but significant gaps remain.
-As we noted in our response to Finding and Recommendation #3, OAR's request for funding for GMD's Atmospheric Baseline observatories is now in the President's budget for FY2015.
-Other portions of the FY2015 President's Budget that support GMD will greatly benefit the overall observing systems that are intricately linked to and support the observatories.
+As we noted in our response to Finding and Recommendation #3, OAR's request for funding for GMD's Atmospheric Baseline Observatories has appeared in the President's budget for FY2015,

+FY2016, and likely FY2017.
+Other portions of the President's Budget request that support GMD will greatly benefit the overall observing systems that are intricately linked to and support the observatories.
 These additions will allow NOAA to maintain its leadership position in providing reliable, long term information on global atmospheric composition.
+[In addition to on-going requests for funds for the ABOs, GMD has solidified its relationship with NOAA Corps, increasing number of NOAA Corps Officers supporting ABOs from 2 to 3.
+We have also hired additional staff (CIRES) to support and staff observatories.]